-- our ability to conduct all required clinical and nonclinical trials for CaPre, including the timing and results of those trials; - · our strategy, future operations, prospects and the plans of our management; - the design, regulatory plan, timeline, costs and results of our clinical and nonclinical trials for CaPre; - the timing and outcome of our meetings and discussions with the U.S. Food and Drug Administration, or FDA; - our planned regulatory filings for CaPre, and their timing; - our expectation that our Bridging Study (as defined below) results will support our plan to get authorization from the FDA to use the 505(b)(2) pathway with new chemical entity, or NCE, status towards a New Drug Application, or NDA, approval in the United States; - the timing and results from two competitor outcomes studies in patients with high triglycerides, or TGs (blood levels between 200-499 mg/dL) and concomitantly taking a statin; - the potential benefits and risks of CaPre as compared to other products in the pharmaceutical, medical food and natural health products markets; - · our estimates of the size of the potential market for CaPre, unmet medical needs in that market, the potential for market expansion, and the rate and degree of market acceptance of CaPre if it reaches commercialization, and our ability to serve that market; - · our anticipated marketing advantages and product differentiation of CaPre and its potential to become a best-in-class OM3 compound for the treatment of HTG; - the potential to expand CaPre's indication for the treatment of high TGs (200-499 mg/dL); - the degree to which physicians would switch their patients to a product with CaPre's target product profile; - · our strategy and ability to develop, commercialize and distribute CaPre in the United States and elsewhere; - the manufacturing scale-up of CaPre beyond 20 tons per year and the related timing; - · our ability to strengthen our patent portfolio and other means of protecting our intellectual property rights, including our ability to obtain additional patent protection for CaPre; - · our expectation that following expiration of the license agreement with Neptune we will not require any license from third parties to support the commercialization of CaPre; - the availability, consistency and sources of our raw materials, including krill oil;
+- · our ability to conduct all required clinical and nonclinical trials for CaPre, including the timing and results of those trials; - our strategy, future operations, prospects and the plans of our management; - the design, regulatory plan, timeline, costs and results of our clinical and nonclinical trials for CaPre; - the timing and outcome of our meetings and discussions with the U.S. Food and Drug Administration, or FDA; - · our planned regulatory filings for CaPre, and their timing; - · our expectation that our bridging study results will support our plan to get authorization from the FDA to use the 505(b)(2) pathway with new chemical entity, or NCE, status towards a New Drug Application, or NDA, approval in the United States: - the timing and results from two competitor outcomes studies in patients with high triglycerides, or TGs (blood levels between 200-499 mg/dL) and concomitantly taking a statin; - the potential benefits and risks of CaPre as compared to other products in the pharmaceutical, medical food and natural health products markets; - · our estimates of the size of the potential market for CaPre, unmet medical needs in that market, the potential for market expansion, and the rate and degree of market acceptance of CaPre if it reaches commercialization, and our ability to serve that market; - · our anticipated marketing advantages and product differentiation of CaPre and its potential to become a best-in-class OM3 compound for the treatment of HTG; - the potential to expand CaPre's indication for the treatment of high TGs (200-499 mg/dL); - the degree to which physicians would switch their patients to a product with CaPre's target product profile; - · our strategy and ability to develop, commercialize and distribute CaPre in the United States and elsewhere; - the manufacturing scale-up of CaPre beyond 20 tons per year and the related timing; - our ability to strengthen our patent portfolio and other means of protecting our intellectual property rights, including our ability to obtain additional patent protection for CaPre; - · our expectation that following expiration of the license agreement with Neptune we will not require any license from third parties to support the commercialization of CaPre; - the availability, consistency and sources of our raw materials, including krill oil;

-- our expectation to be able to rely on third parties to manufacture CaPre whose manufacturing processes and facilities are in compliance with current good manufacturing practices, or cGMP; - the potential for Omega-3 therapeutics, or OM3s in other cardiovascular medicine indications; - · our intention and ability to build a US commercial organization and to successfully launch CaPre and compete in the US market; - · our intention and ability to complete development and/or distribution partnerships to support the commercialization of CaPre outside of the US, and to pursue strategic opportunities to provide capital and market access; - our ability to reach a definitive agreement based upon a non-binding term sheet with a China-based pharmaceutical company for the commercialization of CaPre in certain Asian jurisdictions; - · our need for additional financing and our estimates regarding our future financing and capital requirements; - · our expectation regarding our financial performance, including our revenues, profitability, research and development, costs and expenses, gross margins, liquidity, capital resources, and capital expenditures; and - · our projected capital requirements to fund our anticipated expenses, including our research and development and general and administrative expenses, and capital expenditures.
+- · our expectation to be able to rely on third parties to manufacture CaPre whose manufacturing processes and facilities are in compliance with current good manufacturing practices, or cGMP; - · the potential for Omega-3 therapeutics, or OM3s in other cardiometabolic medicine indications; - · our intention and ability to build a US commercial organization and to successfully launch CaPre and compete in the US market: - · our intention and ability to complete development and/or distribution partnerships to support the commercialization of CaPre outside of the US, and to pursue strategic opportunities to provide capital and market access; - · our need for additional financing and our estimates regarding our future financing and capital requirements; - our expectation regarding our financial performance, including our revenues, profitability, research and development, costs and expenses, gross margins, liquidity, capital resources, and capital expenditures; and - · our projected capital requirements to fund our anticipated expenses, including our research and development and general and administrative expenses, and capital expenditures.